zakrzewow/zakrzewow/README.md

 🎓 Data Science student at the Faculty of Mathematics and Information Sciences, Warsaw University of Technology

-🏢 Junior Data Analyst at XTB, proficient in Python and SQL

 📈 Machine learning, data analysis, scripting, and data engineering

 ---